crami/vagrant-invoiceninja/README.md

 vagrant up
 </code>

-One the VM is created you can connect to https://localhost:8443
+Once the VM is created you can connect to https://localhost:8443

 Enjoy